 The museum has its own gallery in the National Museum of American History.
 Its first exhibition, “The Scurlock Studio and Black Washington: Picturing the Promise,” opened in January 2009 with more than 100 portraits and other photographs of African Americans taken by the Scurlocks beginning in 1911 and continuing until 1994.
 Among the portraits are photos of Marian Anderson, Duke Ellington, Ralph Bunche, Mary McLeod Bethune and Muhammad Ali.

-The museum’s current exhibition, “Changing America: The Emancipation Proclamation, 1863 and The March on Washington, 1963” will be on view through Sept.
-7, 2014.
-In 2013 the U.S. commemorated two events that changed the course of the nation—the 1863 Emancipation Proclamation and the 1963 March on Washington.
+From Dec.
+14, 2012, to Sept.
+7, 2014, the museum presented “Changing America: The Emancipation Proclamation, 1863 and The March on Washington, 1963,” in partnership with the Smithsonian’s National Museum of American History.
+The exhibition commemorates the 2013 anniversaries of two events that changed the course of the nation—the 1863 Emancipation Proclamation and the 1963 March on Washington.
 Standing as milestone moments in American history, these achievements were the culmination of decades of struggles by individuals—both famous and unknown—who believed in the American promise that this nation was dedicated to the proposition that “all men are created equal.”
-The exhibition is presented in partnership with the National Museum of American History.
+A traveling version of the exhibition is currently visiting sites throughout the country.